11th Rifle Division (Soviet Union): Interwar period

 The division's title Petrograd was changed to Leningrad in February 1924 after the city was renamed, becoming the 11th Leningrad Rifle Division.
 At the same time, the Petrograd Military District became the Leningrad Military District.
 The division was awarded the Honorary Revolutionary Red Banner in 1928 in recognition of its actions during the Russian Civil War.

+The 31st Mechanized Brigade was formed from the 11th Rifle Division's 32nd Volodarsky Rifle Regiment between May and September 1932 as part of the 11th Mechanized Corps in the Leningrad Military District at Stary Petergof near Leningrad.
+It was commanded by Alexey Skulachenko from its formation until early 1935.
+It later became the 13th Light Tank Brigade.

 The division fought in the Winter War between January and March 1940, and was part of the 65th Rifle Corps of the Baltic Special Military District between August and October of that year.